topcoder-platform/review-api-v6/KAFKA_SETUP.md

 - Configure SSL/TLS and SASL authentication for production environments
 - Set appropriate retention policies for topics
 - Monitor consumer lag and processing metrics
-- Configure dead letter queues for failed messages
+- Ensure DLQ topics have appropriate retention policies (longer than source topics)
-- Set up proper alerting for consumer failures
+- Set up alerts for:
+  - Messages in DLQ topics
+  - High retry rates
+  - Consumer failures
+- Implement a process for reviewing and potentially reprocessing DLQ messages